Alumni Engagement @ 42: How it has a Positive Impact on both Alumni and Cadets

 We also want to thank the students who came out in full force to welcome alumni back to 42’s campus.
-You asked some great questions during the alumni dev panel, and we can’t wait to host another inspiring night like this again in the future.
+You asked some great questions during the alumni dev panel.
+We can’t wait to host another inspiring night like this again in the future.
 Below are words that cadets shared about what the event meant to them:

-Marc Tan, 22: “I have not attended an alumni panel before, but I thoroughly enjoyed it.
+“I have not attended an alumni panel before, but I thoroughly enjoyed it.
 As a student, this acts as a showcase that shows me the 42 program produces success.
 Many in the community who come from non-traditional paths usually face worry and concern with regards to their time at 42 and their future.
-Having this alumni panel, with faces that talk about their own stories, definitely have an impact on the morale of the community, and that’s a big hitter considering how rigorous and harsh the program can be.
+Having this alumni panel, with faces that talk about their own stories, definitely has an impact on the morale of the community.
+And that’s a big hitter considering how rigorous and harsh the program can be.
 Personally, I enjoyed seeing familiar faces and catching up.
 Robin was my favorite speaker because he presented very well.
 His story and his analogies were humorous and relatable.
 Might be because he’s an English major, or not.”

-Zeid Tisnes, 22: “It was nice to hear everyone talk about their job experiences, having a different idea of what they were saying gave me a picture of what I will expect.
+“It was nice to hear everyone talk about their job experiences.
+Having a different idea of what they were saying gave me a picture of what I will expect.
 Seeing them succeeding at their company gives me bliss because it also gives me hope with pursuing a job without a degree.
-Hearing their struggle gave me more motivation to push myself, we will experience similar struggles, but you don’t need to worry because you aren’t alone.
+Hearing their struggle gave me more motivation to push myself.
+We will experience similar struggles, but you don’t need to worry because you aren’t alone.
 One story that caught most of my attention was Robin’s story on how 42 projects changed his perspective on what it means to struggle and how to work through it.
-Liliia shared how she was more willing to learn stuff on her own at 42, that I feel that kind of initiative is pretty important for learning and especially getting jobs.”
+Liliia shared how she was more willing to learn stuff on her own at 42.
+I feel that kind of initiative is pretty important for learning and especially getting jobs.”